IIITLucknowSWEngg/CSITTeam013/Assignment1/SRS.md

   - **Use Case:** A user starts watching a series on their phone, pauses it, and resumes watching on their smart TV without any issues or loss of progress.

 - **Third-Party Integrations:**
-  Ability to integrate with external services like payment gateways and social media.
+  Ability to integrate with external services like payment gateways.
-  - **Use Case:** A user connects their Netflix account to their social media, sharing what they’re watching on their profile and using an integrated payment gateway to renew their subscription.
+  - **Use Case:** A user uses an integrated payment gateway to renew their subscription on NOVA Digital.

 - **APIs:**
   Open and well-documented APIs for third-party apps and plugins.